fohrloop/wakepy/docs/source/technical-details/wakepy-mode-lifecycle.md

 When using the `with` statement, the context manager takes care of calling `Mode.deactivate()` if the `USER_CORE` raises an Exception.
 It is also possible to use `Mode.deactivate()` directly, but that is not recommended, as explained in [this Note](activating-a-mode-note) in the Activating a Mode section.
 ```

-(wakepy-methods)=
-## Wakepy Methods

-**Methods** are different ways of entering/keeping in a Mode.
-A Method may support one or more platforms, and may have one or more requirements for software it should be able to talk to or execute.
-For example, on Linux. using the Inhibit method of the [org.gnome.SessionManager](https://lira.no-ip.org:8443/doc/gnome-session/dbus/gnome-session.html) D-Bus service is one way of entering `keep.running` mode, and it required D-Bus and (a certain version of) GNOME.